-There has been lots of media coverage about a woman’s right to inheritance of ancestral belongings.
-Through a modification to Section 6 of the Hindu Succession Act, 1956, in 2005, equal rights had been presented to daughters in their fathers’ ancestral belongings.
+There has been a lot of media coverage about a woman’s right to inheritance of ancestral belongings.
+Through a modification to Section 6 of the Hindu Succession Act, 1956, in 2005, equal rights were granted to daughters in their fathers’ ancestral properties.
 On paper, it seems so clean – a victory for girls, but what is the real truth?
-What approximately a non-Hindu girl’s belongings rights?
-The fact is that the enforcement of girls’ belongings rights in India has an extended way to go earlier than women get their due proportion.
-The truth is she has to fight her way thru long and irritating prison warfare literally.
-The sad reality is that men control the property and deny ladies heirs entry to the ancestral home.
+What are approximately a non-Hindu girl’s belongings rights?
+The fact is that the enforcement of girls’ property rights in India has a long way to go earlier than women get their due proportion.
+The truth is, she has to fight her way through long and irritating prison warfare literally.
+The sad reality is that men control the property and deny ladies’ heirs entry to the ancestral home.

 EVERY STATE HAS ITS OWN LAWS ON INHERITANCE.

-The simplest recourse is thru the courts, which in India takes money and time.
+The simplest recourse is through the courts, which in India takes money and time.
 Can a lady who’s already coping with scientific and economic problems find the money to take the legal direction?
 Knowing the judicial machine in India, it’ll be an extended drawn affair.
-Believe me, even attempting to find a respectable legal professional takes time and effort, then comes the submitting of the case.
-Can a girl with a restricted monetary method take in this combat?
+Believe me, even attempting to find a respectable legal professional takes time and effort, and then comes the submission of the case.
+Can a girl with a restricted monetary method take part in this combat?
 As a Christian female, my experience with getting my proportion of the ancestral property has been rife with ambiguity and double-talk.
-Furthermore, each state has their own legal
+Furthermore, each state has its own legal system

 Guidelines on inheritance.
 I presently live in Goa; the legal guidelines here are quite different from those in Maharashtra in my ancestral house.
 So a lawyer here is clueless about what movement wishes to be taken.
 I need to visit Mumbai to combat my property rights.
-I had written to Maneka Gandhi approximately the issue thru her email: min-wcd@nic.In, who then forwarded it to the Member Secretary’s e-mail: ms-ncw@nic.In.
-There has been no further replies or call to action.
+I had written to Maneka Gandhi approximately the issue through her email: min-wcd@nic.In, who then forwarded it to the Member Secretary’s email: ms-ncw@nic.In.
+There have been no further replies or calls to action.

 The following had been my queries to her: